devrev/airdrop-template/README.md

 ## Usage

 1. Press on the green "Use this template" button, then "Create a new repository"
-2. Name the repository in the form `airsync-<external-system-name>-snap-in`, e.g
+2. Name the repository in the form `airdrop-<external-system-name>-snap-in`, e.g
-`airsync-github-snap-in` (otherwise you will have to edit the snap-in manifest and a few other files).
+`airdrop-github-snap-in` (otherwise you will have to edit the snap-in manifest and a few other files).
 3. Create the repository

 A new repository will be created, with some data already populated by the template, assuming you set